 Feline Infectious Peritonitis

-Feline infectious peritonitis (FIP) is a fatal disease caused by a virus, which attacks the blood vessels.
+Feline infectious peritonitis (FIP) is a fatal disease caused by a virus that attacks blood vessels.

 There are two forms: